About Jason Bobe

 - Genomes, Environments, Traits (GET) Conference.
 April 27, 2010 in Boston.

-I live in San Francisco, CA and spend a lot of time in Boston.
+I live in Boston, MA.
 All opinions expressed on this site are my own and do not necessarily reflect the opinions of employers, colleagues, or anyone significant.